When Is the Best Time to Sell a House in New Hampshire? (2025 Update)

 3. Best Day of the Week to List Your New Hampshire House

 Thursday is the best day as 21% of homes across the nation are listed on Thursday and get better exposure.
-Homes listed at the start of the week had to stay longer on the market.
+New Hampshire properties for sale tend to stay on the market longer if they are listed at the beginning of the week.

 People searching for houses attend home tours on the weekends.
 If you want to take advantage of the time game, list your home on Thursday after 5 p.m.
 This is when most buyers return from work and start looking at online listings.